WhitewolfX01/SystemScanner/README.md

-Get the docker container by running the following command
+Get the docker container by running the following command:

 docker pull dockeruploader/ubuntuscanner